pbeaudequin/diagrams/README.md

 $ poetry add diagrams
 ```

 You can start with [quick start](https://diagrams.mingrammer.com/docs/getting-started/installation#quick-start).
 Check out [guides](https://diagrams.mingrammer.com/docs/guides/diagram) for more details, and you can find all available nodes list in [here](https://diagrams.mingrammer.com/docs/nodes/aws).
+Also an icon gallery [here](docs/nodes/icon_gallery.md).

 ## Examples